 To make roasted butternut squash puree, start by preheating your oven.
 While the oven is preheating, line a baking sheet with parchment paper, then wash and cut the butternut squash.
 Once the oven is preheated, place the butternut squash face down on the baking sheet and roast until tender and fragrant.
 Allow the squash to cool, then scoop the flesh and place it in a food blender.
 Blend until smooth, then place the puree in a sieve over a bowl to let it drain all the excess liquid.
 Once all excess liquid has been removed, serve as desired.

 What to Serve/Pair with Your Butternut Squash Puree

 The first thing that comes to mind when I think of pureed food is baby food, and this butternut squash soup is a wonderful way to incorporate new nutritious vegetables into your child's diet.
 The puree isn't only for babies, though.
 There are several fantastic ways to utilize butternut squash puree.

-This butternut squash puree can be used to add moisture to bread and cakes.
-Used as a base for sauces, a thickener for soups, and adds extra nutrients to smoothies.
+This butternut squash puree can add moisture to bread and cakes.
+It is used as a base for sauces, a thickener for soups, and adds extra nutrients to smoothies.

 Popular Substitutions & Additions

 Several additional veggies may be roasted and pureed to use in other recipes.
 Pureed vegetables make excellent bases for soups.
 Carrots, sweet potatoes, beets, pumpkins, leeks, and lentils are just a few examples of other vegetables that can be pureed.